sveneisenschmidt/n8n-openai-bridge/docs/MODELLOADER.md

 **Polling:**
 - Runs at startup, then at configured interval
+- Hash comparison: Only fires callbacks when models actually change
 - On failure: Logs error, keeps existing models, retries later
 - Disabled when `AUTO_DISCOVERY_POLL_INTERVAL=0`